ViniciusMAlmeida/docker-postgres/README.md

 # docker-postgres
-docker-compose service for postgresql and adminer
+docker-compose service for PostgreSQL and Adminer

-use `docker-compose up -d` to run, then access http://localhost:8080
+Open terminal and use `docker-compose up -d` command to run, then access http://localhost:8080

+Have fun!